ste163/couchdb-docker/README.md

 ### Running the container

-1. `git clone` the project
-2. In the project directory, run
+1. In the project directory, run

 ```bash
 docker compose up
 ```

-3. Once the container is running, find your local IP address:
+2. Once the container is running, find your local IP address:
    Typically, your local IP address will be the one that starts with `192.168.*` or `10.*`.
 It's usually the first `inet` line that doesn't start with `127.0.0.1`.

 ```bash